072jiajia/VRDL_HW1/README.md

 ```

 ## Dataset Preparation
-You need to download the zip file "cs-t0828-2020-hw1.zip" by yourself.
+You need to download the zip file "cs-t0828-2020-hw1.zip" by yourself.<br>
 And put the zip file into the same directory as main.py, the directory is structured as:
 ```
 VRDL_HW1